 Artists can also turn to outside support for help distributing their work, which is the focus of Christopher Vroom.
 Vroom founded Artadia in 1999, a U.S.-based national nonprofit that “identifies innovative visual artists and supports them with unrestricted, merit-based financial awards and connections to a network of opportunities.”
 The unrestricted nature of Artadia’s grants allows artists to be independent and keep experimenting while still having the opportunity to form relationships with Artadia’s networks.
 Vroom also co-founded Artspace in 2011, an online marketplace to connect artists and their works to collectors and institutions.

-The coronavirus pandemic has had an interesting effect on the distribution of art as live events were cancelled, art organizations shut their doors, and venues navigated outdoor performances, limited schedules, attendance caps, and social distancing guidelines.
+The coronavirus pandemic has had an interesting effect on the distribution of art as live events were canceled, art organizations shut their doors, and venues navigated outdoor performances, limited schedules, attendance caps, and social distancing guidelines.
 Even though very few arts and cultural organizations had used webcasting prior to the pandemic, many have turned to the Internet to deliver content and “now see webcasting as a permanent part of their operations” because it allows people anywhere to access the work of regional organizations, previously known only to residents or local visitors.
 The Internet has been “a lifeline” for patrons, donors, and art-lovers, and streaming has expanded audiences.

 These collectors and institutions, both public and private, also serve as consumers of the creative economy.
 Public museums include the Museum of Modern Art and the Metropolitan Museum of Art in New York, the Louvre in Paris, El Museo Nacional del Prado in Madrid, the Capitoline Museum in Rome, the Smithsonians in Washington, D.C. and New York, and the Guggenheim in New York, Bilbao, Venice, and Abu Dhabi.
 These public institutions must adhere to established self-imposed standards and codes of ethics.
 In the U.S., for example, the Association of Art Museum Directors’ code specifically states that art sales cannot provide funds for public institutions “for purposes other than acquisitions of works of art for the collection.”
 Private museums have significantly more control in selling works and collections.

 Additionally, although often overlooked, families play a large role.
 They “can either cultivate great artists or cultivate humans who appreciate art.
 Both are essential in a thriving society.”
 This is seen when private citizens invest in art.
 Art is known as an alternative investment, as opposed to traditional investments of stocks and bonds.
 Individuals can directly invest in artists, or indirectly invest in art through art investment platforms, where buyers can create and list shares for other investors to buy.
 Unknown artists’ works can increase in value as they expand their brand, but even the value of well-known works can increase.
 The value of top artworks rose by an average of 9% annually between 2000 and 2018, while the U.S. stock market rose an average of 3%.
+U.S. News explains how to invest in art.

 The same is true for businesses.
 In particular, local businesses can positively connect with their communities by buying art for their workplaces, sponsoring art events in the community or offering space for events to take place, or even engaging with local artists when designing programs for their clients or employees.
 When people are more engaged in cultural production, they tend to offer more support.
 With more support, there is the opportunity for more market-based cultural production and sustainability.